hageyahhoo/Agile2020/Agile2020.md

     - Lead decision making by proposing rough milestones
     - All decision makers have agile mindsets
         - Didn't require fixed schedules
+- within 45 days

 - `Give impacts constantly`
     - Achieve something every week and share them with coworkers and decision makers
     - Show results quantitatively
+- `3 KPIs`: Sales, Profit, and Employee Satisfaction
 <br />
 <br />

 ### RETROSPECTIVE
 - Show results from business perspective, not only from technical one
+- Troubles in Testing
+    - Testers/QAs do only UI testing. -> 協力しあっても役に立たなくね？
+    - Hard to identify the points to collaborate with developers.
 <br />
 <br />
 <br />